 I was the one to have the kids, get the stretch marks, make do while his career expanded.
 I left after 25 years, since we hadn’t really talked for the past 10 of them.
 We never fought.

-So now after a long successful career (by ignoring me and working at home at night), and trying couples therapy, we are divorced and SHE gets the now communicating, now time taking, now rich guy that was mine for so long.
+So now after a long successful career (by ignoring me and working at home at night), and trying couples therapy, we are divorced and SHE gets the now communicating, now time taking, now rich guy who was mine for so long.

 I hate her for enjoying the fruits of MY labor.